Medoceo

 37 / 39

-37. Which one of the following is not true of inspiration?
+37. Which one of the following structures is not part of the respiratory zone?

 38 / 39